Logica: Logica VTS

 In 1975, Logica developed the first electronic typing pool – Unicom – for Unilever.
 This development allowed the functions of a typing pool to be automated into a single system supporting about 50 workstations.

 With the support of the UK's National Enterprise Board, in January 1979 the company established a new subsidiary to exploit this technology, Logica VTS.
 A range of standalone word processors, the VTS 100, the VTS 2200 ("Whirlwind") and, finally, the VTS 2300 ("Kennet"), were developed and were manufactured at a purpose built factory in Swindon.
 These machines were sold internationally by BT and by International Computers Ltd, and were amongst the first word processors to achieve mass sales.

 The advent of the personal computer, and software such as WordPerfect, led to the decline of this business and its ultimate closure.

 In connection with office automation, Logica VTS also engaged in product work related to local area networking, putting out a product called Polynet in 1981 which was based upon the Cambridge Ring idea rather than Ethernet.
 This aspect of business was still going in 1984, with Logica founder Pat Coen as managing director of Logica VTS.

-By the end of 1985, Logica had decided to exit the office automatic business, and Logica VTS was shut down over the course of 1986.
+By the end of 1985, Logica had decided to exit the office automation business, and Logica VTS was shut down over the course of 1986.